Wheatgrass

 Proponents of wheatgrass make many claims for its health properties, ranging from promotion of general well-being to cancer prevention.
 However, according to the American Cancer Society, "available scientific evidence does not support the idea that wheatgrass or the wheatgrass diet can cure or prevent disease".[10]

 Wheatgrass is a source of potassium, dietary fiber, vitamin A, vitamin C, vitamin E (alpha tocopherol), vitamin K, thiamin, riboflavin, niacin, vitamin B6, pantothenic acid, iron, zinc, copper, manganese, and selenium.
-It is also a good source of protein, with up to 8 grams per ounce if consumed in powder form or around 1 g in a "shot" of juice.[9][10]
-This protein content consists of at least 17 forms of amino acids, including eight out of nine essential amino acids.[11]
+It is also a source of protein, with 8 grams per ounce if consumed in powder form or around 1 g in a "shot" of juice.[13][14]
+This protein content consists of at least 17 forms of amino acids, including eight out of nine essential amino acids.[15]

 The nutrient content of wheatgrass juice is roughly equivalent to that of dark leafy vegetables.